magland/sortingview/README.md

 # sortingview

-Interactively view and share results of electrophysiolic spike sorting.
+Interactively view and share results of electrophysiologic spike sorting.

 **This project is at an early stage of development.**